 No criteria are defined for this situation.
 Assessing the PMP Tx PMPS Rx case is considered sufficient.

+Radio altimeters (4200-4400 MHz)

+No coordination procedures are defined between PMPS licences and radio altimeters.
+However, Part 10 of the Fixed Licence LCD 2025 strongly encourages PMPS licensees to ensure that transmitters operating in the 3950-4000 MHz frequency range to meet the coexistence measures defined in RALI MS 47.

+In RALI MS 47, a reference to a non-exempt AWL transmitter can be substituted with a PMPS transmitter in the 3950–4000 MHz frequency band that operates with a maximum total radiated power that is greater than 23 dBm per occupied bandwidth.
+A reference to an AWL tx can be substituted with PMPS licence.

 Site engineering considerations

 At shared sites, or sites in close proximity to one another, a number of potential interference mechanisms not covered by coordination procedures in this RALI may occur.
 These include: intermodulation; transient and spurious emissions; receiver desensitisation; and blocking.
 These mechanisms are caused by non-linear and often complex processes that cannot usually be readily predicted based on information contained in the ACMA’s RRL.
 Nevertheless, a number of “site engineering” methods can be applied to mitigate these potential interference scenarios.
 These include, but are not limited to, RF filtering, site shielding, frequency separation, site location and power reduction, which in some cases might require co-operation and co-ordination between licensees.